Mother's Day (United States)

 Mother's Day is an annual holiday celebrated in the United States on the second Sunday in May.
-Mother's Day recognizes mothers, motherhood and maternal bonds in general, as well as the positive contributions that they make to their families and society.
-It was established by Anna Jarvis, with the first official Mother's Day celebrated through a service of worship at St. Andrew's Methodist Church in Grafton, West Virginia, on May 10, 1908.
+Mother's Day recognizes mothers, motherhood and maternal bonds in general, as well as their positive contributions to their families and society.
+It was established by Anna Jarvis, with the first Mother's Day celebrated through a service of worship at St. Andrew's Methodist Church in Grafton, West Virginia, on May 10, 1908.
 Popular observances include holiday card and gift giving, churchgoing often accompanied by the distribution of carnations, and family dinners.
 In the United States, Mother's Day complements similar celebrations honoring family members, such as Father's Day, Siblings Day and Grandparents Day.

-Internationally, there are a large variety of Mother's Day celebrations with different origins and traditions, some now also having been influenced by this more recent American tradition.
+Internationally, many Mother's Day celebrations have different origins and traditions, some also influenced by this more recent American tradition.
 For the international celebration, see Mother's Day.

 History

 First attempts to establish a holiday

-During the 19th century, women's peace groups in the United States tried to establish holidays and regular activities in favor of peace and against war.
+During the 19th century, women's peace groups in the United States tried establishing holidays and regular activities in favor of peace and against war.
 A common early activity was the meeting of groups of mothers whose sons had fought or died on opposite sides of the American Civil War.

-In 1868, Ann Jarvis, Anna Jarvis's mother, organised a committee to establish a "Mother's Friendship Day", the purpose of which was "to reunite families that had been divided during the Civil War."
+In 1868, Ann Jarvis, Anna Jarvis's mother, organized a committee to establish a "Mother's Friendship Day", the purpose of which was "to reunite families that had been divided during the Civil War."
 Ann Jarvis, who had previously organized Mother's Day Work Clubs to improve sanitation and health for both Union and Confederate encampments undergoing a typhoid outbreak, wanted to expand these into an annual memorial for mothers, but she died in 1905 before the annual celebration was established.
-Her daughter, who became almost obsessed with her, would continue her mother's efforts.
+Her daughter would continue her mother's efforts.